bnp-info/research/docs/RELIGION/modernism/pascendi_source_text.md

-6. 7. ***Vital Immanence***

-   The Modernist explanation for religion is the principle of *vital immanence*, that is to say, that is comes from within the life of man.

-   positive side of it consists in what they call .
-This is how they advance from one to the other.
-Religion, whether natural or supernatural, must, like every other fact, admit of some explanation.
-But when Natural theology has been destroyed, the road to revelation closed through the rejection of the arguments of credibility, and all external revelation absolutely denied, it is clear that this explanation will be sought in vain outside man himself.
-It must, therefore, be looked for in man; and since religion is a form of life, the explanation must certainly be found in the life of man.
-Hence the principle of *religious immanence* is formulated.

-   Moreover, the first actuation, so to say, of every vital phenomenon, and religion, as has been said, belongs to this category, is due to a certain necessity or impulsion; but it has its origin, speaking more particularly of life, in a movement of the heart, which movement is called a *sentiment*.
+...still in para 7

 Therefore, since God is the object of religion, we must conclude that faith, which is the basis and the foundation of all religion, consists in a sentiment which originates from a need of the divine.
 This need of the divine, which is experienced only in special and favourable circumstances, cannot, of itself, appertain to the domain of consciousness; it is at first latent within the consciousness, or, to borrow a term from modern philosophy, in the *subconsciousness*, where also its roots lies hidden and undetected.

 Should anyone ask how it is that this need of the divine which man experiences within himself grows up into a religion, the Modernists reply thus: Science and history, they say, are confined within two limits, the one external, namely, the visible world, the other internal, which is consciousness.
 When one or other of these boundaries has been reached, there can be no further progress, for beyond is the *unknowable*.
 In presence of this *unknowable*, whether it is outside man and beyond the visible world of nature, or lies hidden within in the subconsciousness, the need of the divine, according to the principles of *Fideism*, excites in a soul with a propensity towards religion a certain special *sentiment*, without any previous advertence of the mind: and this sentiment possesses, implied within itself both as its own object and as its intrinsic cause, the *reality* of the divine, and in a way unites man with God.
 It is this sentiment to which Modernists give the name of faith, and this it is which they consider the beginning of religion.